rohityadav-sas/Hamster-KeyGen/README.md

 # ⚠️ **_DEPRECATED_** ⚠️
 ![Deprecated](https://img.shields.io/badge/status-deprecated-red)

-This repository is no longer actively maintained, but **pull requests for bug fixes or improvements are still welcome**.
+This repository is no longer actively maintained.

 # Hamster Key Generator Bot
 The Hamster Key Generator Bot is a Telegram bot that generates and manages promo keys for various games.
 It uses a combination of Express.js for the server, Axios for HTTP requests, and the `node-telegram-bot-api` library to interact with Telegram.